containers/buildah/docs/buildah-build.1.md

 Buildah doesn't send a copy of the context directory to a daemon or a remote server.
 Thus, compressing the data before sending it is irrelevant to Buildah.

+**--compression-format** *format*

+Specifies the compression format to use.
+Supported values are: `gzip`, `zstd` and `zstd:chunked`.
+`zstd:chunked` is incompatible with encrypting images, and will be treated as `zstd` with a warning in that case.
+If not specified, the format is read from the `compression_format` setting in containers.conf.

+This option affects cache pushes with `--cache-to` and the final image when it is written to a non-local destination (e.g., `dir:`, `oci:`, `oci-archive:`, or a registry).
+When the output is local container storage (the default), layers are always decompressed on ingest, so compression is applied at `buildah push` time instead.

+**--compression-level** *level*

+Specifies the compression level to use.
+The value is specific to the compression algorithm used, e.g. for zstd the accepted values are in the range 1-20 (inclusive), while for gzip it is 1-9 (inclusive).
+If not specified, the level is read from the `compression_level` setting in containers.conf.

 **--cpp-flag**=""

 Set additional flags to pass to the C Preprocessor cpp(1).